koakh/SpringBootGraphQLStarter/NOTES.md

 Add `@Entity` and `@Id` to `Author` and `Posts` Entities, to turn pojos into spring managed jpa beans, else

-> `Error creating bean with name 'postRepository': Invocation of init method failed; nested exception is java.lang.IllegalArgumentException: Not a managed type: class com.koakh.springbootgraphqlstarter.domain.Post`
+> `Error creating bean with name 'postService': Invocation of init method failed; nested exception is java.lang.IllegalArgumentException: Not a managed type: class com.koakh.springbootgraphqlstarter.domain.Post`

 @Entity
 public class Post {